 Then you are going to allow your blueberries to bust open and create this delicious deep blue color and flavor.

-While the blueberries are cooking, take your puff pastry and pile the cream cheese all on top of the puff pastry.
+While the blueberries are cooking, take your puff pastry and pile the cream cheese all on top.
 You can smear it out up the pinwheels if you want, or you can leave it piled right into the middle.

 Once the blueberry sauce is done, remove from the heat and drizzle on top of the cream cheese mixture.
 The heat from the sauce will help soften any hard cream cheese you have going on.

 Now — you are going to finish it off with a dusting of powdered sugar.
 It is pure perfection I tell you.
-We finished off 2 of these during dinner the other night — and had enough left to make a third one 3 nights later!
+We finished off 2 of these during dinner.
+We had enough left to make a third one 3 nights later!

 - 1 package, 8 oz cream cheese, softened